-Exactly what is a variable, what is it useful for & how to use them.
+Exactly what's a variable, why they're useful & how to use them in your Ruby programs.

 A variable is just a label.

 Just like the name we give to real-world things.

 When I say “apple”, you know what I’m talking about.